 When people think about divorce, massive expenses often come to mind.
-While a contentious divorce can be extremely expensive, a straightforward divorce doesn’t have to be that way.
-Most spouses will stand by their decision to get a divorce regardless of cost, but need to know what to expect financially in order to make plans for the future.
+While a contentious divorce can be costly, a straightforward divorce doesn't have to be that way.
+Most spouses will stand by their decision to get a divorce regardless of cost but need to know what to expect financially to make plans for the future.

-Every divorce in California is unique and will cost various amounts that will depend on their assets.
-However, the cost to file a divorce is somewhat predictable – such as basic court fees.
+Every divorce in California is unique and will cost various amounts depending on the assets.
+However, the cost of filing for a divorce is somewhat predictable – such as basic court fees.

 For some couples, the fear of divorce expense keeps them unhappily married.
-Better understanding the legal fees and expenses associated with divorce will give you an idea about how much your divorce is likely to cost.
+However, a better understanding of the legal fees and expenses associated with divorce will give you an idea of how much your divorce will likely cost.

-In order to file for a divorce in California, you will have to follow the court process.
+To file for a divorce in California, you must follow the court process.
 It starts with spouses working together to decide what terms they can agree on by themselves or through mediation.

-Obviously, if spouse’s can reach an agreement on divorce terms without going to trail, they will save money on standard court costs.
-If just one spouse files for a divorce – rather than both – it will also save some money.
-If you are considering divorce, discuss your concerns with an experienced divorce attorney.
+If spouses can agree on divorce terms without going to trial, they will save money on standard court costs.
+If just one spouse files for divorce – rather than both – it will save some money.
+Discuss your concerns with an experienced divorce attorney if you are considering divorce.

-To give readers a better understanding on the fee that are involved in getting a divorce, our California divorce lawyers are providing an over below.
+To better understand the fee involved in getting a divorce, our California divorce lawyers provide an over below.

 Fees Associated with California Divorce

-If you are moving forward with a divorce, there are several categories of expense that you need to take into consideration, including:
+If you are moving forward with a divorce, there are several categories of expenses that you need to take into consideration, including:

 - Court filing and administrative fees